stephanemora/azure-docs.fr-fr/articles/application-gateway/migrate-v1-v2.md

     -resourceId <v1 application gateway Resource ID>
     -subnetAddressRange <subnet space you want to use>
     -appgwName <string to use to append>
+    -AppGwResourceGroupName <resource group name you want to use>
     -sslCertificates <comma-separated SSLCert objects as above>
     -trustedRootCertificates <comma-separated Trusted Root Cert objects as above>
     -privateIpAddress <private IP string>